 Generalized anxiety disorder causes an excessive amount of unreasonable worry.
-People with this disorder often have trouble falling asleep because they are unable to settle their racing minds.
+People with this disorder often have trouble falling asleep because they cannot settle their racing minds.

 Sleep Deprivation and Depression

-Between 65 to 90% of people with depression experience difficulty sleeping.
-Most have insomnia, but they may also have obstructive sleep apnea — a breathing condition that causes people to wake repeatedly throughout the night.
+Between 65% to 90% of people with depression experience difficulty sleeping.
+Most have insomnia, but they may also have obstructive sleep apnea — a breathing condition that causes them to wake repeatedly throughout the night.
 It is common among people with depression.